tanimislam/nprstuff/docs/_sources/new_functionality.rst.txt

 ``convertImage``
 ================
-``convertImage`` uses the `CloudConvert REST API`_ to *smoothly and without pain points* convert and resize SVG_ images to PNG_ images of the same base name.
+*Quite a long time ago*, ``convertImage`` used the `CloudConvert REST API`_ to *smoothly and without pain points* convert and resize SVG_ images to PNG_ images of the same base name.
+And no, I'm not going to `git bisect`_ my way to the commit when that last happened.

 The help screen for this command line tool is here,

 .. code-block:: console